spenwall/URLcrypt/README.md

-# URLcrypt
+# URLCrypt

-Ever wanted to securely transmit (not too long) pieces of arbitrary binary data in a URL? **URLcrypt** makes it easy.
+Ever wanted to securely transmit (not too long) pieces of arbitrary binary data in a URL? **URLCrypt** makes it easy.

-To read more about how it works, check out the [blog post](http://aaronfrancis.com/blog/2013/9/9/encrypting-and-encoding-information-in-urls-with-php) on the topic.

-This class is based on the [URLCrypt](https://github.com/madrobby/URLcrypt) gem from Thomas Fuchs.
+This class is based on the [URLCrypt](https://github.com/aarondfrancis/URLcrypt) from Aaron Francis.

-URLcrypt uses **256-bit AES symmetric encryption** to securely encrypt data, and encodes and decodes **Base 32 strings that can be used directly in URLs**.
+URLCrypt uses **256-bit AES symmetric encryption** to securely encrypt data, and encodes and decodes **Base 32 strings that can be used directly in URLs**.

 This can be used to securely store user ids, download expiration dates and